lkq1220/paper-note/113-a-low-power-wide-area-network-information-monitoring-system-by-combining-nb-iot-and-lora.md

 - Software Design of Main Node

     ![](/assets/s3.jpg)
+- Software Design of the Server
+    - Tencent Cloud
+    - Java
+    - UDP protocol
 #### 4. System Test and Analysis
 - Test Location
     - The test location is the campus of Northeast Agricultural University